 How long does it take to walk the Continental Divide Trail?

 The CDT is considered the most challenging of all the Scenic Trails in the US.
 It’s also the most remote, and the highest – the lowest point on the entire trail is in New Mexico at 4,189ft above sea level.
-If you hike the entire trail you will achieve a total elevation gain of a staggering 917,470ft.
-Only about 150 people per year are though to complete the thru-hike, compared to about 750 on the Appalachian Trail.
+Only about 150 people per year are thought to complete the thru-hike, compared to about 750 on the Appalachian Trail.

 The average time to thru-hike the CDT is about six months and most people hike south to north.
 If you’re considering it, you’ll want to start by April before it gets too hot in New Mexico, and reach Canada by September before the snow hits.